Anatomy of a Brand

 When the Rockbridge Area Relief Association approached a milestone year, leadership recognized a gap: the community knew RARA as a food pantry, but not as the region’s most comprehensive emergency assistance organization.
 The task wasn’t to redesign a logo.
 It was to reshape perception.

 Founded in 1972, RARA serves Rockbridge County and surrounding communities by addressing hunger, housing instability, and financial emergencies.
 Yet public awareness centered almost exclusively on the pantry.
-The brand needed to:
+The brand needed to: preserve community trust, expand understanding of services, reflect dignity and compassion, support both clients and donors.
+This was more than cosmetic - RARA needed strategic repositioning.

 • Everyone deserves nutritious food and safe shelter